 Would I be an Ideal Candidate for a Butt Augmentation?

 Butt augmentation is a procedure that can be helpful for those who feel that their butt is too small or disproportionate with the rest of their body.
 It may be for size reasons, shape reasons or for reasons related to sagging, but if you are unhappy with the look of your backside, butt augmentation may be a great option for you.
-In order to have this surgery, however, you will need to be healthy.
+To have this surgery, however, you will need to be healthy.
 The stronger and healthier you are, the more successful your surgery will be overall.
-Muscular body types are usually better suited to an augmentation with silicone implants while those with extra fatty tissues might prefer a butt lift.
+Muscular body types are usually better suited to augmentation with silicone implants while those with extra fatty tissues might prefer a butt lift.
 Even though a patient may be an ideal candidate, the American Society of Plastic Surgeons warns that there are significant risks associated with a butt lift procedure.

 Not Recommended For & Contraindications

 Butt augmentation is not recommended for those individuals who are in poor health or have chronic health issues.
 Butt augmentation is also not recommended for patients experiencing severe skin laxity or excessive gluteal sagging.
-Those patients who fit into one of these contraindicated categories may need to address existing issues with methods such as liposuction, fat transfer, skin excision, or a lower body lift prior to, or in addition to, buttock augmentation with implants.
+Those patients who fit into one of these contraindicated categories may need to address existing issues with methods such as liposuction, fat transfer, skin excision, or a lower body lift before, or in addition to, buttock augmentation with implants.
 A butt lift, on the other hand, is not recommended for those wishing to address issues with volume.
-A butt lift procedure by itself will reduce the overall volume of the gluteal region and it may be recommended to have an additional augmentation procedure to ensure best results.
+A butt lift procedure by itself will reduce the overall volume of the gluteal region and it may be recommended to have an additional augmentation procedure to ensure the best results.